|Follow us on|

 9:00 PM to 10:00 PM

-The City of Manhattan Beach 7 on 7 Coed Soccer is played on a synthetic turf field located at Manhattan Village, 1300 Parkview Avenue, west of the Manhattan Country Club.
+The City of Manhattan Beach 7 on 7 Coed Soccer is played on a synthetic turf field located at Manhattan Village Field, 1300 Parkview Avenue.

 REGISTRATION: Register as a team by emailing Robbie Hoag.
 A league team roster will be sent to you via email.
 Team registration is accepted with a completed league team roster and payment.